GomdimApps/GomdimApps/README.md

   <img src="https://skillicons.dev/icons?i=vscode,postman,git,github,githubactions,figma" alt="Development Tools"/>
 </div>
 <p style="text-align: justify;">
-  Para otimizar o fluxo de trabalho e o desenvolvimento, utilizo ferramentas como Visual Studio Code para edição de código, Postman para testes de APIs, Git e GitHub para controle de versão, GitHub Actions para automação de pipelines CI/CD e Figma para design e prototipagem.
+  To optimize workflow and development, I use tools such as Visual Studio Code for code editing, Postman for API testing, Git and GitHub for version control, GitHub Actions for CI/CD pipeline automation, and Figma for design and prototyping.
 </p>

 ---